OreCruncher/DynamicSurroundingsDocs/docs/source/config/modconfiguration.rst

     ]

 By default a small handful of sounds can be found within the configuration file.
 These sounds are either marked for culling (such as animal sounds), or for volume control
 (in the case of Wither and Ender Dragon).
-This file can be modified manually in a text editor, or can be updated using the Individual Sound Configuration menu from within the game.
-Using the menu within the game is preferred as it reduces chance of errors.
-If you want to edit directly, do it when Minecraft is not running to avoid accidential overwrite of your changes.
+This file can be modified manually in a text editor, or can be updated using the **Individual Sound Configuration** menu from within the game.

 Entry properties: